 Matt Zelesko, a top video and IP applications engineering exec at Time Warner Cable, is leaving the New York-based operator at the end of this month to join Comcast in Philadelphia.

-Zelesko will start at Comcast sometime in July as senior vice president, software development engineering, where he will assume a leadership role on the MSO’s consumer applications team, a Comcast spokesperson said.
+Zelesko will start at Comcast sometime in July as senior VP, software development engineering, where he will assume a leadership role on the MSO’s consumer applications team, a Comcast spokesperson said.
 X1, Comcast’s next-gen, IP-capable platform that features a cloud-based interface, is part of that group’s responsibilities.

 There was a problem.
 Please refresh the page and try again.